Review of Purina Pro Plan Veterinary Diets HA Dry Dog Food

 Pro Plan Veterinary Diets HA Hydrolyzed Vegetarian Formula

 Dry Dog Food

 Estimated Dry Matter Nutrient Content

-Ingredients: Starch, hydrolyzed soy protein isolate, vegetable oil, dicalcium phosphate, partially hydrogenated canola oil preserved with TBHQ, powdered cellulose, corn oil, potassium chloride, guar gum, choline chloride, dl-methionine, salt, magnesium oxide, lecithin, taurine, zinc sulfate, ferrous sulfate, vitamin E supplement, manganese sulfate, niacin, vitamin A supplement, copper sulfate, calcium pantothenate, thiamine mononitrate, riboflavin supplement, garlic oil, vitamin B12 supplement, pyridoxine hydrochloride, folic acid, vitamin D3 supplement, calcium iodate, biotin, menadione sodium bisulfite complex (source of vitamin K activity), sodium selenite
+Ingredients: Corn starch, hydrolyzed soy protein isolate, coconut oil, partially hydrogenated canola oil preserved with TBHQ, powdered cellulose, tricalcium phosphate, dicalcium phosphate, corn oil, potassium chloride, guar gum, salt, choline chloride, magnesium oxide, dl-methionine, taurine, zinc sulfate, vitamin E supplement, ferrous sulfate, manganese sulfate, niacin (vitamin B3), copper sulfate, vitamin A supplement, calcium pantothenate (vitamin B5), thiamine mononitrate (vitamin B1), riboflavin supplement (vitamin B2), vitamin B12 supplement, garlic oil, pyridoxine hydrochloride (vitamin B6), folic acid (vitamin B9), vitamin D3 supplement, calcium iodate, biotin (vitamin B7), menadione sodium bisulfite complex (vitamin K), sodium selenite